So, you want to learn French?

 Both of these programs include audio aids.
 Living Language French is a more comprehensive program, but if you have kids or you would like a program that includes reading a story in French but also has audio narration, then the French for Kids book series may be best for you.

-If you are a visual learner, then either of these books could help you, but you may enjoy the color immersion method used in French for Kids or the games and activities included with Living Language French.
+If you are a visual learner, then any of these books could help you, but you may enjoy the color immersion method used in French for Kids or the games and activities included with Living Language French.

-If you are a verbal learner then Living Language French may French for Kids may also be helpful for you.
+If you are a verbal learner then Living Language French and French for Kids may also be helpful for you.
 Living Language French may be particularly helpful for you since it includes audio dialogue rather than just narration of a book.